privly/privly-applications/development.md

 `window.self === window.top`

 When this statement evaluates to true, then the current window (self) is the top window and it is not in an iframe.
 Conversely, if it evaluates to false, the application is being displayed in an iframe.
+There is a helper in `host_page_integration.js` that makes this easier.

 **Setting the Height of the iframe**